Dummy Pickup Coils for Single Coil Powered Guitars

 WHOA! what's dat all about???

-for the dummy coil, i like using one of those cheap, asian ceramic strat pups - you know, the ceramic magnet pups that come with most low end squiers, sx, gfs, etc, guitars. they're typically 5k to 6k in resistance and that'll work fine as a dummy coil with most any decent strat alnico single coil. these pups have underslung ceramic magnets that are stuck on with wax or glue. pull off the mag with hefty pliers. be sure to leave in the steel non-magnetized polepieces. cut off the pickguard mounting holes from the pup's base - you want to make this coil as small as possible. the pup leads are either a single lead w/shield or a pair of wires. if shielded wire is part of the leads, just consider the shield as a separate single wire.
+For the dummy coil, I like using one of those cheap, asian ceramic strat pups - you know, the ceramic magnet pups that come with most low end squiers, sx, gfs, etc, guitars. hey're typically 5k to 7k in resistance and that'll work fine as a dummy coil with most any decent strat alnico single coil.
+These pups have underslung ceramic magnets that are stuck on with wax or glue.
+Pull off the mag with hefty pliers.
+Be sure to leave in the steel non-magnetized polepieces.
+Cut off the pickguard mounting holes from the pup's base - you want to make this coil as small as possible.
+The pup leads are either a single lead w/shield or a pair of wires.
+If shielded wire is part of the leads, just consider the shield as a separate single wire.

-which lead goes where? we won't know 'til it's all together because for the very most part you'll not know what coil direction your good alnico pickups and the dummy coil were wound. the dummy coil must be wired as reverse wound to the real guitar magnetic single coil pickup. if you solder the dummy wire leads incorrectly and you'll create more humbuzz than without a dummy coil. you have a 50/50 chance of getting it right and you typically won't know right from wrong until the strat is together, strung up, and plugged in.
+Which lead goes where?
+Won't know 'til it's all together because for the very most part you'll not know what coil direction your good alnico pickups and the dummy coil were wound.
+The dummy coil must be wired as reverse wound to the real guitar magnetic single coil pickup.
+If you solder the dummy wire leads incorrectly and you'll create more humbuzz than without a dummy coil.
+You have a 50/50 chance of getting it right and you typically won't know right from wrong until the strat is together, strung up, and plugged in.

 IF all three strat pups were charged with the exact same top magnetic polarity, and wound with the same directional coil wind, the dummy coil will work for all pickups, in all positions.

-addendum: some folks, myself included, like the way a dummy coil "fattens" up the tone by slicing off a tiny bit of the top end "icepick" treble.
+Addendum: Some folks like the way a dummy coil "fattens" up the tone by slicing off a tiny bit of the top end "icepick" treble of low wind pickups.

-all of the above may seem way too wordy and complicated, making this project seem to be a difficult task, but in reality that's just not so. give it a try - i'm hooked on a dummy strat (and tele!), and i bet you will be, too! :)
+All of the above may seem way too wordy and complicated, making this project seem to be a difficult task, but in reality that's just not so.

 Further Notes Concerning Dummy Coils ...